erSubhashThapa/100daysofcode/r1-log.md

   I need to use the array method `sort()` to find the nutrient with the most protein, most fat, and most carbs per calories.
 I've used `sort()` before but I remember it being tricky.

-  Sort can take a compare function to specify how you wan to sort the array.
+  Sort can take a compare function to specify how you want to sort the array.

   `array.sort(compareFunction)`